nostack-dev/ministate/README.md

 ### MiniState API
 - This approach adheres to a decoupled, component-based design where components request changes exclusively to their local state using `MiniState.requestLocalStateChange(...)`, rather than modifying the state directly.
 - MiniState evaluates these requests and determines if the state should be updated.
-- Components can monitor their own and other components' states using `MiniState.watch(..., (value, data) => { ... })`, which helps maintain an organized system with clear boundaries for state management.
+- Components can monitor their own and other components' states using `MiniState.watch(..., (value) => { ... })`, which helps maintain an organized system with clear boundaries for state management.
 - **Prohibited Actions:** Direct imperative calls to `document`, `window`, or other browser DOM APIs are prohibited within components.

 **Example:**